Sno0t/obs-twitch-auto-category-lua/README.md

 2. Performs fuzzy matching
 3. Auto-generates new rules
 4. Saves them into your mapping file

+**Caching behavior:**
+- The **first run per OBS session** can take a bit longer because the Discord detectable apps list is fetched and cached.
+- The cache is refreshed roughly **once per hour**, so you may see a similar “longer first run” again after that.
+(You can change that avlue in the script if you want to)

 ### 📝 Title Pattern Support
 Supports placeholders: